pmeinhardt/maxdown/examples/help.md

 Usage: maxdown [OPTIONS] <PATH>

 Arguments:
-  <PATH>  Path to the input markdown file or "-" for stdin
+  <PATH>  Path to the input Markdown file or "-" for stdin

 Options:
   -b, --base <url>       Base URL to use for all relative URLs in the document